Daph1986/mamamaki/testing/README.md

 <img src="../testing/testing_images/screen_record_register_page_1.png" alt="Register 1" width="25%" height="25%">
 <img src="../testing/testing_images/screen_record_register_page_2.png" alt="Register 2" width="25%" height="25%"><br>

 Fill in a username and password and hit `Register`.
-If the is a not yet existing user, it will successfully register the account.<br>
+If this is not yet an existing user, it will successfully register the account.<br>

 <img src="../testing/testing_images/screen_record_successfully_registered_1.png" alt="Registered successfully 1" width="25%" height="25%"> <img src="../testing/testing_images/screen_record_successfully_registered_2.png" alt="Registered successfully 2" width="25%" height="25%"><br>
 If the username is already used it will give an error message.
 When the characters used are not in range of what is required it will also give error messages, however since I used a phone with language set to Dutch as a primary language this will be displayed in Dutch.<br>